 The Night Hope Died

 To put it simply "Carolina Moon" is typical Nora Roberts because we have Tory trying to solve the mystery of what happened all those years ago whilst falling in love with Cade who supports her in trying to uncover the truth when his Mum is trying to run her out of town.
-And as such there is a side to this movie which is very obvious, all of this drama plays out in a less than shocking manner as Tory's fears cause her romantic issues, self blame also gets in the way whilst these visions grow in intensity as she gets ever closer to solving the mystery.
-But then there is an extra element and the actual mystery of what happened all those years earlier is not as clean cut as you first think and it does make for a different angle.
+And as such there is a side to this movie which is very obvious, all of this drama plays out in a less than surprising manner as Tory's fears cause her romantic issues, self blame also gets in the way whilst these visions grow in intensity as she gets ever closer to solving the mystery.
+But then there is an extra element and the actual mystery of what happened all those years earlier is not as clean cut as you might first think and it does make for a different angle.

 The trouble is that when it comes to solving what happened all those years earlier and who is responsible for the death of Hope it suddenly jumps from not knowing to knowing.
 Basically it doesn't do a solid enough job of pointing the finger of suspicion causing it to feel like it has suddenly been picked out of the blue.
 Yet ironically the person who is to blame is the one you can guess when we meet all the people in the town of Progress when Tory returns, if that makes sense.

 What this all boils down to is that "Carolina Moon" is a typical adaptation of a Nora Roberts' novel.
 As such it is almost a case that it is more interested in delivering screen appeal than the story and that means whilst the likes of Claire Forlani and Oliver Hudson look good the actual storyline ends up a little weak.